 Paternity is the legal process of establishing the father of a child.
 Each state has its own legal forms and requirements for establishing paternity.
 A paternity suit is often filed by the mother of a child seeking child support from the father.
 As part of the paternity suit, the father of a child needs to be determined.
 For general information on paternity law, see FindLaw's Paternity section.

 The resources below provide paternity information for all 50 states and the District of Columbia.
 To suggest a resource for this page, please e-mail us.
-If you want legal advice on paternity, consult a qualified family law attorney in your state.

 District of Columbia